Mularaja: War against Grāharipu and Lakṣa

-Hemacandra's writings state that Mūlarāja defeated Grāharipu, the "Ābhīra" (that is, Chudasama) king of Saurashtra.
+Hemacandra's writings state that Mūlarāja defeated Grāharipu, the Chudasama king of Saurashtra.
 However, no other Chaulukya-era accounts mention this victory.
 According to Hemacandra, one night, the god Mahādeva appeared in Mūlarāja's dream, and ordered him to vanquish Grāharipu.
 In the morning, Mūlarāja consulted his ministers Jambaka and Jehula, as he was apprehensive of causing troubles to the pilgrims who visited Prabhasa in Saurashtra.
 According to Hemacandra's commentator Abhayatilaka Gaṇi, Jambaka was his Mahāmantrin (chief minister) while Jehula, the Rānaka of Khairalu (now Kheralu), was his Mahāpradhāna (prime minister).
 Jehula told Mūlarāja that Graharipu was a tyrant who tortured pilgrims and indulged in vices such as eating flesh, drinking wine and hunting deer on Mt.
 Ujjayanta.
 Jambaka described Grāharipu as a very strong king, and declared that only Mularaja was capable of defeating him.
 Both the ministers urged Mularaja to attack Graharipu.

 Mūlarāja launched a campaign against Graharipu on the day of Vijayādaśamī.
 When the Chalukya army reached the Jambumāli forest, Grāharipu attempted a peaceful resolution by sending his messenger, who asked Mūlarāja to retreat, stating that there was no enmity between the two kings.
 However, Mūlarāja refused to do so, declaring that Mularaja was a despicable person whose vices could be attributed to he being the son of a mleccha woma.
 When Mularaja continued his march, Graharipu started his war preparations.
 His allies included Medas (Bhillas according to Abhayatilaka-Gaṇi), his friend Lakṣa (who had freed Kaccha from the Turuṣkas), and a king named Sindhurāja.
 After the war began, he was joined by a mlechchha chief (a Turuṣka, according to Abhayatilaka-Gaṇi).

 Mūlarāja was supported by the kings Mahitrāta, Śailaprastha, Revatimitra, Gaṅgamaha of Gaṅgadvāra and his brother Gaṅgāmahā.
 The Paramāra king of Abu, who lived at Śrīmāla, also joined him.
 In addition, Mularaja was supported by the Bhillas and the Kauravas.
 After the battle began, several others including the king of Saptakāśī and a number of Gujarati soldiers, joined him.